cgrates/cgrates/docs/cdrserver.rst

 - accid: represents the unique accounting id given by the switch generating the CDR
 - cdrhost: represents the ip of the host generating the CDR
+- cdrsource: formally identifies the source of the CDR
 - reqtype: matching the supported request types by the CGRateS
 - direction: matching the supported direction identifiers of the CGRateS
 - tenant: tenant whom this call belongs